johannschopplich/nuxt-gtag/README.md

 ## Basic Usage

-Add `nuxt-gtag` to the `modules` section of your Nuxt configuration and provide your Google Analytics measurement ID.
+Add `nuxt-gtag` to the `modules` section of your Nuxt configuration and provide your Google Analytics measurement IDs.

 ```ts
 // `nuxt.config.ts`